MuhammadArsalan1011/Android_Health_Social_App/README.md

-Here's the visually enhanced and formatted README with a Table of Contents:

----

 # 🌟 Health Social App 📱

 An interactive **health and fitness tracker app** built with **Jetpack Compose**.
 This app empowers users to monitor their health metrics, manage their profiles, and stay connected with friends.
 Features include **real-time heart rate monitoring**, **step tracking**, **calorie burned stats**, and an intuitive interface for personal and social engagement.